Florida Democratic congressman forced to run against GOP colleague after map battle

 Less Republican, but still Republican

-Even though the new second congressional district leans Republican, it leans less Republican than it did when Dunn was elected to represent it in 2018.
+Even though the new 2nd Congressional District leans Republican, it leans less Republican than it did when Dunn was elected to represent it in 2018.

 "I think it's going be a little bit tighter race," says Debbie Wood, who leads the Bay County GOP.
 "The Democrats are going to have, you know, a little bit stronger of a hold than what the district was before redistricting."